-All virtual classes will be hosted via our Webex platform.
-We recommend that you download the Webex app from our website.
-Although you are able to run the events in your browser, using the app will improve your experience and provide you with additional functionality.
+All virtual classes will be hosted via our Zoom platform.
+We recommend that you download the Zoom app from our website.
+Although you can run the events in your browser, using the app will improve your experience and provide you with additional functionality.